ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 assigned sequentially (i.e., incremented by 1 each time):

--  Each node in the graph is a version of the resource, where a tag identifies the content of the version (tag is valid only within the scope of resource).
+-  Each node in the graph is a version of the resource, where a tag identifies the content of the version (a tag is valid only within the scope of resource).
    Version 0 is reserved as the initial state (empty/null).

 -  Each edge is an update item.
 In particular, the edge from i to j is the update